- ABOUT US

 The vulcanization process also requires adding minute amounts of synthetic chemicals.
 Which ones?
 Latex manufacturers still regard that information as proprietary and realistically, that probably will not change in the short term.
 But we can tell you that the presence of the tiny amounts of additives necessary to turn raw sap into supple, comfortable foam is not something to fear.
 What’s “tiny”?
 Their volume is referenced in micrograms per cubic meter, which is like a fraction of a grain of sand.
 More importantly, as you can see in the test results, “volatile organic compounds” (“volatile” means unstable, which means they off-gas) are routinely tested for.
 Note the designation “ND” for the vast majority, which means: Not Detected.

-If a manufacturer, salesperson or web site tells you that their latex production process uses zero chemicals, consider this Wikipedia article on vulcanization.
+If a manufacturer, salesperson or web site tells you that their latex production process uses zero chemicals, consider this article on vulcanization.
 As it states, if one tried to make natural latex without using an accelerator, the resulting product would be of poor quality.

 Some of our customers are chemically sensitive and need the purest materials in existence.
 And some people have a true latex allergy.
 For people with these concerns, it’s a good idea to pick up a sample from a Savvy Rest dealer, or order free materials samples from us.
 You could also take the latex to an allergist or immunologist for consultation if you are concerned about allergy.
-You could even hire a materials testing lab—but it would be hard to do better than those we already use.
+You could even hire a materials testing lab—but it would be hard to improve on those we already use.

 We hope this news of organic Dunlop latex certification will help to build confidence for anyone who has strong concerns about what’s in the products they eat, wear, and sleep on.
 We’re with you—the same concerns inspired us to develop Savvy Rest organic mattresses in the first place!